How to Catch up on Nanny Taxes in 8 Steps

 If you decide to pay your employee’s FICA taxes for them, this would be considered taxable income for income tax purposes on their Form W-2 but would not be subject to unemployment taxes or FICA.

-Household workers are considered employees and not independent contractors so they should not receive a 1099 at tax time.
+Household workers are considered employees, not independent contractors, so they should not receive a 1099 at tax time.
 In short, this is because you – as the employer – provide instruction to your employee, set their schedule, and provide the tools and equipment for them to do their job.
 Failing to classify your household worker properly can be considered federal tax evasion because independent contractors are responsible for both the employer and employee shares of FICA taxes and the employer avoids unemployment taxes.

 Form W-3 and a copy of Form W-2 must be filed with the Social Security Administration by January 31, 2024.